 - Chopped cilantro or parsley, chopped peanuts, sliced green onions, squeeze of fresh lime juice

-Stir in curry powder, diced tomatoes, Greek yogurt and milk.
+- Stir in curry powder, diced tomatoes, Greek yogurt and milk.
+(Tip: reduce heat or remove from heat to add the milk and yogurt to prevent curdling.)
 Season with salt, pepper and cayenne, if using.

-Bring to a simmer and cook for 2-3 minutes, until slightly thickened.
+- Bring to a low simmer and cook for 2-3 minutes, stirring occasionally, until slightly thickened.

-We love this served over steamed brown rice, but basmati rice, couscous and even cauliflower rice would all be great here!
+Serving: We love this served over steamed brown rice, but white or basmati rice, couscous and even cauliflower rice would all be great here.
+Or just add some warm naan bread!

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.